MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 ``LLUI_INPUT_IMPL_exitCriticalSection``  need to provide the Input Engine with a critical section mechanism for synchronizing devices when sending events to the internal event queue.
-The mechanism used to implement the synchronization will depend on the platform configuration (with or without RTOS), and whether or not events are sent from an interrupt context.
+The mechanism used to implement the synchronization will depend on the VEE Port configuration (with or without RTOS), and whether or not events are sent from an interrupt context.